schnerring/schnerring.github.io/templates/projects.tpl.md

 with Microsoft technologies.

-For the first half of my career, I primarily developed solutions for Microsoft-only environments, using technologies such as IIS, SQL Server, ASP.NET, and WPF, to name a few.
+For the first half of my career, I primarily developed solutions for Microsoft-only environments, using technologies such as WPF, ASP.NET, SQL Server, and IIS, to name a few.

-But in recent years, things changed with the rise of the cloud.
+However, with the rise of the cloud in recent years, things have changed.
 The demand for modern cloud applications is constantly rising, and I find myself working more than ever with Microsoft Azure, Docker, Azure DevOps, Microsoft 365, and all the tools surrounding these technologies, which is exciting.

 My passion for the .NET ecosystem has only grown stronger over the years.
 I am so happy with the way it has evolved and see myself working with it for many